Updated Social Policies

 - Work out the concern with those involved.
 Ask them to please keep the noise down and explain why it is important to you to have a quiet atmosphere.

 - If that fails to solve the problem, talk to a resident assistant or the RHC.
 He/she will intervene to reduce the conflict and address the concern.
+The residence life staff should not be contacted unless the residents have tried to discuss the concern first.

 - If necessary, the staff member will file an Incident Report.
 Disciplinary action may follow.